IngridEvertsen/IE-6th-HandIn-ImgP/README.md

 #### What should happen:
 - A window opens with the title Squat Form Coach.
 - You hear a short voice intro explaining what to do.
-- The start screen appears with written instructions.
+- The start screen appears with written instructions and tracking.

 ## 4. Possible Extensions
 ### Ideas for future improvements:
 - Add negative / corrective feedback, e.g.:
   - “Try to keep your back straight.”
   - “Control your descent.”
-- Support multiple exercises (push-ups, lunges) through configuration.
+- Support multiple exercises (push-ups, lunges).
 - Add a more advanced UI with:
   - Per-set timer
   - Rest intervals
+  - Prettier more "finished" looking buttons/text etc.
-- Support Windows / Linux by switching to a cross-platform TTS library again
+- Support Windows / Linux / etc.